hphuongdhsp/ml-blog/_posts/2022-08-08-segmentation-model-part7.md

 Where:

-- find_contours is a function to get contour of a binary mask.
+- *find_contours* is a function to get contour of a binary mask.
-- dataframe is the data frame obtained from the make_csv_file function, that have the infomations of data.
+- dataframe argument of the above function is the data frame obtained from the *make_csv_file* that has the infomations of data.

 We then save the annotaions as a json file by the `get_json_coco` function